Definition of

 Parliamentary monarchies in Europe

-There are numerous parliamentary monarchies in Europe .
-The United Kingdom is one of them, with Charles III as the current king and head of state.
+Parliamentary monarchies in Europe are numerous.
+The United Kingdom is one of them, with Charles III being the current king and head of state.

 The Parliament of the United Kingdom is divided into the House of Lords and the House of Commons .
-Executive power is vested in the head of government.
+The executive power, meanwhile, is in charge of the head of Government.
 It is interesting to note that Charles III is also the king of the nations that make up the Commonwealth of Nations , which function as independent monarchies (such as the Bahamas , Canada , Australia and New Zealand ).

 Spain is another parliamentary monarchy.
-King Felipe VI represents the Spanish State at the international level, with executive power vested in the Government.
+King Felipe VI represents the Spanish State at the international level, leaving the executive power in the exercise of the Government.
 The President of the Government is the leader of the Council of Ministers .
-The Cortes Generales ( Congress of Deputies and Senate ) also exercise legislative power.
+The Cortes Generales ( Congress of Deputies and Senate ), in turn, exercise legislative power.

 Denmark, Sweden, Belgium, Norway, Luxembourg yNetherlands son otras monarquías parlamentarias que están vigentes en el continente europeo, cada una con sus particularidades pero compartiendo rasgos en común entre sí.